cascadiajs/2014.cascadiajs.com/proposals/beauty-and-a-beast_a-story-of-readability-and-performance_zerious.md

 ![Sam Eubank](https://avatars.githubusercontent.com/u/6846442?s=256)

 Sam Eubank ([GitHub](https://github.com/zerious), [Twitter](https://twitter.com/sameubank),
-[LinkedIn](https://twitter.com/in/sameubank)) is a full-stack developer who has been writing JavaScript since 1997.
+[LinkedIn](https://www.linkedin.com/in/sameubank)) is a full-stack developer who has been writing JavaScript code since 1997.
 He was a core contributor on Amazon's JavaScript Excellence Team and spoke about Node.js at Amazon's WebDevCon 2013.
 Since leaving Amazon, Sam has been building JavaScript tools for the rest of us.